Liberal R-II School District

 The Liberal R-II School District operates, in partnership with the local emergency agencies, the

-public storm shelter located on the south side of the Liberal High School building, located at 205 N. Payne.
-The shelter can be accessed from Payne Street or Maple Street.
+public storm shelter located on the south side of the Liberal High School building, located at 205 N. Paine.
+The shelter can be accessed from Paine Street or Maple Street.

 Individuals utilizing the shelter can park in the gravel parking lot east of the High School.
 To avoid situations becoming unorganized and chaotic during the event of a storm, it is recommended for everyone to park in rows, similar to parking for high school events to allow individuals access to their vehicle to leave the shelter when the all clear is given.